Dennis Greaney'My work starts with nature'

-All of Dennis’s photography starts with his love the natural world and my efforts to understand nature through the sciences.
-Many of my photos are available ‘as taken’, meaning they are available exactly as he and his camera captured the subject in time and space.
-Some are simply adjusted for exposure and composition (the old crop, dodge and burn of the pre-digital world).
+All of my photography stems from my deep appreciation of the beauty of the natural world and my efforts to understand nature through the sciences.
+Many of my photos are available ‘as taken’, meaning they are available exactly as I captured the subject in time and space, simply adjusted for exposure and composition (the old crop, dodge and burn of the pre-digital world).
 Sometimes I see something within the piece and it ends somewhere else over time, with time measured in days, months and years.
 In short some photographs are ‘as taken’ while others are manipulated demonstrating the power of imagination, software and bourbon.
 Regardless, it always starts with technically sound and well composed photograph.

 Dennis Greaney has been infatuated with the natural world since a small child.
-Growing up, his fondest young memories include years of exploring small pond near his home and the perceived wilderness of the suburban and semi-rural setting of Southwestern Illinois.
+Growing up, his fondest memories include years of exploring small pond near his home and the perceived wilderness of the suburban and semi-rural setting of Southwestern Illinois.
 Nature is where you find it.

 Anyone who knows Dennis understands his non pretentious nature, which causes self inflicted hesitation in declaring any of his work as art.

 A self proclaimed hater of the term ‘fine art photography’ he has countered with the term ‘crap on a bagel’.